My First Encounter With Nettles

 To prepare sweet potatoes and carrots

-For bowl assembly, rinse, cut ends and place on baking sheet.
+To prepare roasted veggies, rinse, cut ends and place on baking sheet.
 Preheat oven to 425 degrees.
 Drizzle vegetables with olive oil and sprinkle with sea salt.
 Place pan(s) in oven and roast for 30-35 minutes or until soft and golden brown.

 To prepare kale